square/workflow-kotlin/samples/tutorial/Tutorial4.md

 Start from the implementation of `tutorial-3-complete` if you're skipping ahead.

-## Adding new todo items

-A gap in the usability of the todo app is that it does not let the user create new todo items.
-We will add an "add" button on the right side of the navigation bar for this.

 ## Refactoring a workflow by splitting it into a parent and child

 The `TodoListWorkflow` has started to grow and has multiple concerns it's handling — specifically all of the `TodoListScreen` behavior, as well as the actions that can come from the `TodoEditWorkflow`.